why Electrameccanica Vehicles Corp. [SOLO] is a Good Choice for Investors After New Price Target of $9.50

 Stifel have made an estimate for Electrameccanica Vehicles Corp. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on December 17, 2020.
 While these analysts kept the previous recommendation, ROTH Capital raised their target price to Buy.
 The new note on the price target was released on July 09, 2019, representing the official price target for Electrameccanica Vehicles Corp. stock.
 Previously, the target price had yet another raise to $6, while The Benchmark Company analysts kept a Speculative Buy rating on SOLO stock.

 Electrameccanica Vehicles Corp.
-[SOLO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.62.
-With this latest performance, SOLO shares dropped by -9.38% in over the last four-week period, additionally sinking by -42.23% over the last 6 months – not to mention a drop of -66.97% in the past year of trading.
+[SOLO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.79.
+With this latest performance, SOLO shares dropped by -20.13% in over the last four-week period, additionally sinking by -46.64% over the last 6 months – not to mention a drop of -71.20% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Electrameccanica Vehicles Corp.
 [SOLO] shares currently have an operating margin of -2893.97 and a Gross Margin at -308.71.
 Electrameccanica Vehicles Corp.’s Net Margin is presently recorded at -1967.22.